The Caen Memorial

 L'Abbaye aux Hommes

-To reconcile himself with the Vatican, that blamed William the Conqueror for having married the princess of Flanders, his distant cousin, the king undertook in 1066 the construction of the Abbaye aux Hommes.
+William the Conqueror undertook in 1066 the construction of the Abbey to Men, to be reconciled with the Vatican which accused him of having married the Princess of Flanders, his distant cousin.
 Begun in the Romanesque style, it was completed in the 13th century in the Gothic style.
 It shelters the tomb of the Duke-King.
-This remarkable masterpiece of architecture estonishes with the elegance of its lines combining the Romanesque aesthetics, the Gothic impetus and the classical majesty.
+This remarkable masterpiece of architecture impresses with the elegance of its lines combining Romanesque aesthetics, Gothic elan and the classical majesty of conventual dwellings.

 L'Abbaye aux Dames